newtonkwan/archived-project/README.md

-# royal_game_of_ur
+# Archived Projects
-An attempt to replicate DeepMind's AlphaGo Zero algorithm to create an agent that masters the Royal Game of Ur.

-1/30/19

-Version 1.0 is no longer being developed.
-Version 2.0 is the most current build and can be found in the repository called royal-game-of-ur.
-The main switch is from jupyter notebooks to building using sublime text.
-A new repository has been created to house the version 2.0.
-Please see that repository.
+### These are small projects (one Jupyter notebook) or earlier versions of projects that were more fully developed.

+##### 2.9.19
+- added birthday calculations and hosting blackjack projects
+##### 1.30.19
+- the Royal Game of Ur v1.0 has been put here.
+Version 2.0 (actively developed) can be found in the repository royal-game-of-ur.